From best woods, to cooking times, to target temperatures, here’s everything you need to know for smoking your next turkey.

 Between the three readings, the lowest one will be the one you use as a guide.
 Aim for an internal temperature of 180°F/82°C. Once the lowest temperature has reached this, remove the turkey from the smoker and place on a large cutting board.

-Cover the bird in aluminum foil, and allow it to rest for about 15 minutes.
+Cover in aluminum foil, and rest the smoked turkey for about 15 minutes.
 After this stage you can carve it.